should you set up your home gym in your garage? here's what you need to know

 How much money did you spend last year on eating out?
 What about on shoes?
 Or your nails?
 What about your hair?
 I’m not even gonna remind you what you paid for that purse.

-If you need some dumbbells, a mat, and an exercise step so you can do more than one exercise video then go get it.
+If you need some dumbbells, a mat, and an aerobic step so you can do more than one exercise video then go get it.
 It’s an investment in your health (unlike eating out or any of that other stuff).

 And don’t get the cheapest equipment they make.
 C’mon.
 This is important.

 Do a little research.
 Some of the cheapest equipment can actually be dangerous.
 (For starters, do NOT get a tiny exercise step.
 I’ll have to come neck slap you if you spend your hard earned money on a little step with skinny supports under it because it was cheap.
 You’ll kill yourself.
-I have one.
 It’s not pretty when you flip that thing.
 Buy an exercise platform (aerobic step) like this one for safety reasons).

 Remember that gym you used to spend money on?
 They have to decorate those places to make the whole city happy.